SandroEph/abrecommenders/README.md

 ## Objectives

-#### Main objective :
+#### Main objectives :
-Design and deploy an A/B test experiment evaluating and comparing the online performance of two different recommender systems.
+* Design an A/B test experiment to compare the two recommender systems
+* Create, configure and deploy the architecture to run the experiment
 #### Secondary objectives :
-* Train recommender systems
+* Train two recommender systems : the baseline and improved models
 * Develop and deploy a proof of concept product website to run the experiment
 * Automate the A/B testing experiment for testing purposes